ROAM-Lab-ND/generalized_rbda/README.md

 </div>

 ### Inverse Operational-Space Inertia Matrix
-We compaore our constrained inverse operational-space inertia matrix algorithm, the Cluster-based Extended Force Propagator Algorithm (C-EFPA) against the following algorithms:
+We compare our constrained inverse operational-space inertia matrix algorithm, the Cluster-based Extended Force Propagator Algorithm (C-EFPA) against the following algorithms:
 - **[Extended Force Propagator Algorithm (EFPA)](https://www3.nd.edu/~pwensing/Papers/WensingFeatherstoneOrin12-ICRA.pdf)**: The conventional recursive algorithm for computing the inverse operational-space inertia matrix of kinematic chains and branched models.
 This algorithm is not capable of handling actuation sub-mechanisms.
 - **Projected EFPA**: Computes the inverse operational-space inertia matrix of the spanning tree via EFPA by ignoring the closed loop constraints, and then projects the resulting matrix onto the independent coordinates.